abhimm5/rowcolumn/README.md

  2. Paste all files and folder in the main folder of your HTML code.
  3. Add `<script type="module" src="rowcolumn.js"></script>` to head of your html file.
  4. Start making grid websites easily.
- 5. Always use the latest version for new feature.

 ### Basics to use
  1. On parent `<div>` create a `layout` attribute like this `<div layout="...">`.
 The row column codes will be written inside the layout attribute.